Suwayomi/Suwayomi-Server/README.md

 Parts of [tachiyomi](https://github.com/tachiyomiorg/tachiyomi) is adopted into this codebase, also licensed under `Apache License Version 2.0`.

-Changes to both projects is licensed under `MPL v.
+Changes to both codebases is licensed under `MPL v.
 2.0` as the rest of this project.

 You can obtain a copy of the license from  http://www.apache.org/licenses/LICENSE-2.0